- What is business credit card liability?

 - How liability affects internal financial controls

-- Choose the liability model that supports how your business spends
+- Choose Ramp to support how your business spends

 What is business credit card liability?